 There are always chances that you encounter a 502 bad gateway error whether you like it or not.
 You’d better understand the definition of this error, monitor these common signs, and go about fixing them.

-We’ve walked you through 6 solutions for fixing a 502 bad gateway.
+We’ve walked you through 6 solutions to fix a 502 bad gateway.
 All of them are useful to help you fix this error effectively and quickly.

 Have any other tips or questions regarding the 502 bad gateway message?